The 90-Day Oil Change Window: Own the Reminder Before a Competitor Does

 Blinko Local

-The shops that grow their loyal customer base without growing their ad spend are the ones that own the 60-to-90-day window.
-Not by bombarding customers with messages — by showing up once, at the right moment, before the decision gets made somewhere else.
+The shops that grow a loyal customer base without growing their ad spend are the ones that own those 60 to 90 days.
+Not by blasting customers with messages.
+By showing up once, at the right moment, before the decision lands somewhere else.

 Why 60–90 Days Is Specifically the Problem